Mary Easson

-Mary Louise Easson (née Alexander) (born 16 June 1955) is an Australian politician.
+Mary Louise Easson (née Alexander) (born 16 June 1955) is an Australian former politician and business consultant.
 She was an Australian Labor Party member of the Australian House of Representatives from 1993 to 1996, representing the Sydney-based electorate of Lowe.

 Early life and career

 Easson was born in Melbourne and was educated at Star of the Sea College.
 She joined the Labor Party at eighteen, and was the Victorian state president and the national vice-president of Australian Young Labor in 1976.
-She worked thereafter as a political research officer for Frank Crean and Ben Humphreys between 1976 and 1979, as a public affairs manager for Australian Consolidated Industries from 1979 to 1985, a human resources manager with Ansett Airlines from 1985 to 1990 and a business consultant from 1990 to 1993.
+She worked thereafter as a political research officer for Frank Crean and Ben Humphreys between 1976 and 1979, as a public affairs manager for Australian Consolidated Industries (ACI) from 1979 to 1985, a human resources manager with Ansett Airlines from 1985 to 1990 and a business consultant from 1990 to 1993.
 She became a member of the board of UNICEF in 1988 and subsequently served as its national secretary.
 She was the unsuccessful Labor candidate for Lowe at the 1990 federal election.